 First signs of this were seen when the Danish intelligence agency collaborated with NSA.
 The Danish authorities gained access to NSA tech while allowing the American intelligence agency to install surveillance equipment on fiber optic cables throughout the country.
 [Source]

 The intelligence alliance further expanded between nations and included more countries, resulting in 14 Eyes.
-This agreement included both 5 Eyes nations, 9 Eyes nations, and other new members:
+This agreement included both Five eyes countries, nine eyes country, and other nations:

 - The United States